-There are three submenus under the DHCP menu (shown in Figure 8-24): DHCP Settings, DHCP Client List and Address Reservation.
+There are three submenus under the DHCP menu: DHCP Settings, DHCP Client List and Address Reservation.
 Click any of them, and you will be able to configure the corresponding function.

-Choose menu "DHCP → DHCP Settings", and then you can configure the DHCP Server on the page as shown in Figure 8-25.
+Choose menu "DHCP → DHCP Settings", and then you can configure the DHCP Server on the page as shown below.
 The Router is set up by default as a DHCP (Dynamic Host Configuration Protocol) server, which provides the TCP/IP configuration for all the PC(s) that are connected to the Router in the LAN.